cuycorp/CPP04/README.md

     Shallow n deep copies
     https://www.youtube.com/watch?v=Ldv5i14UhTA
     + deep copies for dynamically allocated data
+    + for classes that have pointer attributes, copy constructor has to reassign the pointer

     Virtual
     +  is added before function declaration when you expect derived classes to override a method.